1jour1vin

 "An unforgettable, exclusive vintage!"

-A judicious blend of different grape varieties for this great white wine from Languedoc.
-The initial nose is floral, opening up to delicate notes of yellow-fleshed fruit.
-Very energetic on the palate, with stunning balance.
-Enjoy young to appreciate its magnificent aromatic palette, or cellar for at least three years to discover notes of honey and candied fruit.
+This exceptional white wine from the Languedoc is a well-crafted blend of various grape varieties.
+It opens with a floral bouquet, giving way to delicate notes of yellow fruit.
+It’s lively on the palate, with a stunning balance.
+Enjoy it young to experience its magnificent range of aromas, or age it for at least three years to discover notes of honey and candied fruit.

 Rated site